 A. Sure, I’d be happy to.

-First of all it should be said that we, as Catholics, would love it if every baptized and believing Christian would receive Holy Communion!
-This is the desire of the heart of Jesus and is His greatest gift He has given us.
-It is the gift of His precious Body and Blood, Soul and Divinity.
-But that desire, on our part, is not enough for us to be able to share this most precious gift with others.
-There are some other essential requirements that have to be met for others to properly be prepared to receive such an incredible gift.
+First of all, it should be said that we, as Catholics, would love if every baptized and believing Christian would receive Holy Communion!
+This is the desire of the heart of Jesus and is His greatest gift to us.
+It is the gift of His precious Body and Blood, Soul, and Divinity.
+But that desire is not enough for us to be able to share this most precious gift with others.
+There are other essential requirements that have to be met for others to be properly prepared to receive such an incredible gift.

-I should also note that we as Catholics should not partake of communion in other Christian denominations if we happen to attend one of their services for some reason.
-The reason is that by participating in communion in their church we would be saying we believe what they believe about communion rather than what we hold to be true.
+I should also note that Catholics should not partake of communion in other Christian denominations if we happen to attend one of their services.
+The reason is that by participating in communion in their church, we would be saying we believe what they believe about communion, rather than what we hold to be true.
 Let’s pray that one day all will be one in our Lord and share the same holy Catholic faith!